NexusMutual/docs/docs/governance/governance.md

 ## Onchain execution

 Proposals that change the protocol are enacted onchain through the `Governor` contract.
-The Advisory Board implements the outcome of the Snapshot vote as members voted it.

-The `Governor` contract handles two kinds of proposal.
+The Governor contract handles two onchain proposal kinds, described below.

+Advisory Board proposals carry arbitrary transactions, such as a contract upgrade or a Capital Pool allocation.
+They pass by Advisory Board vote followed by a timelock.
+Member proposals exist only to replace an Advisory Board member, and members vote on them directly.

+Snapshot is the offchain venue where members signal support for or rejection of an Advisory Board proposal's default outcome.
+Advisory Board members cast their onchain votes to match that signal, and the Governor contract counts Advisory Board votes and the timelock toward the proposal's outcome.

 ### Advisory Board proposals